Pollen Forecast Warsaw — July 3, 2026

 What pollen is high in Warsaw right now?

-As of May 19, 2026, the highest pollen type in Warsaw is Grass (Low).
+As of July 3, 2026, the highest pollen type in Warsaw is Grass (High).
 You can track all four pollen types — birch, grass, alder, and mugwort — on this page, updated every day.

 Is birch pollen high in Warsaw today?